samarthdd/cs-k8s-api/Integration/Esxi-deployment.md

   - Logging password
   - Kibana password
   - Grafana password
--

-### The following steps are needed to configure the workload cluster VM/s to send logs to service VM,
+### The following steps are needed to configure the workload cluster VM/s to send logs to service VM

 - SSH to Workload Cluster VM and switch to root user `sudo su -` and change working directory `cd /home/ubuntu/`